geokall/hua-api/README.md

+# hua-api

 This is a forked project from https://github.com./geogall/hua-api

-New packages are pushed at https://hub.docker.com/r/ba055482/hua-api
+New packages are pushed at https://github.com/users/ba055482/packages/container/package/hua-api